OSTEOPATHIC BOARD CERTIFICATION

 Requirements

-Once training requirements for eligibility are met, candidates must submit the following:
+Once eligibility criteria are met, candidates must submit the following:

 • A completed application.